Andrew Johnson: Tennessee politician

 In his first term in the legislature, which met in the state capital of Nashville, Johnson did not consistently vote with either the Democratic or the newly formed Whig Party, though he revered President Andrew Jackson, a Democrat and fellow Tennessean.
 The major parties were still determining their core values and policy proposals, with the party system in a state of flux.
 The Whig Party had organized in opposition to Jackson, fearing the concentration of power in the Executive Branch of the government; Johnson differed from the Whigs as he opposed more than minimal government spending and spoke against aid for the railroads, while his constituents hoped for improvements in transportation.
 After Brookins Campbell and the Whigs defeated Johnson for reelection in 1837, Johnson would not lose another race for thirty years.
 In 1839, he sought to regain his seat, initially as a Whig, but when another candidate sought the Whig nomination, he ran as a Democrat and was elected.
 From that time he supported the Democratic party and built a powerful political machine in Greene County.
-Johnson became a strong advocate of the Democratic Party, noted for his oratory, and in an era when public speaking both informed the public and entertained it, people flocked to hear him.
+Johnson became a strong advocate for the Democratic Party.
+He was noted for his oratory in an era when public speaking both informed and entertained the public; people flocked to hear him.

 In 1840, Johnson was selected as a presidential elector for Tennessee, giving him more statewide publicity.
 Although Democratic President Martin Van Buren was defeated by former Ohio senator William Henry Harrison, Johnson was instrumental in keeping Greene County in the Democratic column.
 He was elected to the Tennessee Senate in 1841, where he served a two-year term.
 He had achieved financial success in his tailoring business, but sold it to concentrate on politics.
 He had also acquired additional real estate, including a larger home and a farm (where his mother and stepfather took residence), and among his assets numbered eight or nine slaves.